 The 59-acre park offers lots of rides for all ages and thrill levels amid a South Sea Islands atmosphere.
 One of Aquatica's signature rides, Dolphin Plunge, features side-by-side body slides that shoot riders through a pool with black and white Commerson's dolphins.

 While the concept of "interacting with dolphins" sounds intriguing, the experience may not be worth the wait.
 The slides begin in enclosed, opaque tubes and deliver fast, twisting rides in the dark.
 As riders enter the pool with the dolphins, the tubes change to clear acrylic.
 But, even if the dolphins happen to be swimming near the tubes (which occurs only occasionally) it's unlikely riders would see them, since the dolphins and the riders zip along so quickly.
 With lines easily swelling up to an hour or longer on busy days, guests may want to skip the ride.

 But that doesn't mean that they would have to skip seeing the captivating dolphins.
-By moseying next door and wading into Loggerhead Lane, Aquatica's lazy river, there's no waiting, and the nicely landscaped attraction includes a leisurely spin past an underwater window into the dolphin pool.
+By moseying next door and wading into Loggerhead Lane, Aquatica's lazy river, there's virtually no waiting, and the nicely landscaped attraction includes a leisurely spin past an underwater window into the dolphin pool.
 The relatively short route also passes through a grotto with an aquarium of brightly colored African fish.
 Passengers aboard the two Tasssie Twister bowl rides also exit into the lazy river and can view the animals.